Where does the value currently lie when it comes to betting on football outrights in all four of England’s top divisions?

 Premier League winner odds

-A collapse from Jurgen Klopp’s side now would have to be of epic proportions, but nearest challengers Man City are 60/1 to capitalise if you still believe there’s an extraordinary twist in the tale to come.
+Despite their recent wobble, a collapse from Jurgen Klopp’s side now would have to be of epic proportions, but nearest challengers Man City are 100/1 to capitalise if you still believe there’s an extraordinary twist in the tale to come.

 Top four odds

-With double-digit leads over fifth place, Liverpool, Man City (1/1000) and Leicester City (2/25) look to have all but locked up three of the four Champions League spots in the Premier League, but it’s the race for fourth that looks set to be the most hotly-contested battle over the last few months of the season.
+With a comfortable cushion to fifth place, Liverpool, Man City (1/1000) and Leicester City (4/25) look to have all but locked up three of the top four spots in the Premier League, but it’s the race for fourth that looks set to be the most hotly-contested battle over the last few months of the season.

-Chelsea (9/20) currently sit in the box seat but indifferent form has seen them fail to pull away – opening the door for Tottenham Hotspur (11/4) and Man Utd (15/2) to close the gap.
-All three gaps have been dogged by inconsistency this season, which could make Wolves (10/1) the value option in this market if Nuno’s slick side can keep themselves in the chasing pack.
+Chelsea (4/5) currently sit in the box seat but indifferent form has seen them fail to pull away – opening the door for rivals Tottenham Hotspur (11/2) and Man Utd (47/20) to close the gap.

 Premier League relegation odds

-The relegation battle looks to be among the most interesting of the Premier League outrights markets, with even Arsenal in 10th only seven points away from danger.
-At 125/1 it seems unlikely the Gunners have too much to worry about despite their underwhelming season, but below them it seems a toss-up between a whole range of clubs.
+The relegation battle looks to be among the most interesting of the Premier League outrights markets, with this year’s fight still looking a toss-up between a whole range of clubs.

-Norwich’s lack of Premier League experience looks to be sending the rock-bottom Canaries back down to the Championship at the first time of asking (2/25), while Aston Villa (4/5) look overly reliant on Jack Grealish to drag them away from trouble.
-West Ham’s lack of ‘new manager bounce’ under David Moyes combined with a horrendous fixture list sees them priced at 32/25 to fall through the relegation trap door.
-Bournemouth (5/4), Brighton (7/2) and Watford (6/4) are nip and tuck in the Premier League relegation odds and will need to find some consistency before they can breathe easy.
+Norwich’s lack of Premier League experience looks to be sending the rock-bottom Canaries back down to the Championship at the first time of asking (1/10), while Aston Villa (4/7) look overly reliant on Jack Grealish to drag them away from trouble.
+West Ham’s horrendous fixture list sees them priced at 7/4 to fall through the relegation trap door.
+Bournemouth (4/5), Brighton (9/4) and Watford (3/1) are nip and tuck in the Premier League relegation odds and will need to find some consistency before they can breathe easy.

 Premier League Golden Boot Odds